US may default on debt as soon as June 1, Yellen reaffirms

-It's still likely that the US could default on its obligations in early June if Congress doesn't act, Treasury Secretary Janet Yellen said Monday.
+It's still likely that the US could default on its obligations early next month -- possibly as soon as June 1 -- if Congress doesn't act, Treasury Secretary Janet Yellen reiterated Monday.

 The looming deadline is keeping the pressure high on House Republicans and the White House to bridge their differences and address the debt ceiling in the coming days.
 President Joe Biden is expected to meet again on Tuesday with House Speaker Kevin McCarthy and other top congressional leaders.